Qonto is among the first business accounts to add receiving SWIFT transfers to its service portfolio. 🎉

-Exchange fees (depending on who handles converting the funds into euros)
+Exchange fees (depending on who handles the funds conversion into euros)

 Keep reading for more details on what you pay (and to whom) and for tips on how to avoid certain fees.

 For the Basic plans, a fee of €5 excluding taxes is applied to each SWIFT transfer received, in addition to the monthly cost of your plan.